AmunRaCode/eigenda/encoding/test/README.md

-# encoding
+# Reed Solomon Encoding with Elliptic Curve Points

-- performs Reed Solomon Encoding using elliptic curve points.
-The library enables KZG multi-proof and reveal in O(n log n) time using FFT, based on FK20 algorithm.
+- This library performs **Reed Solomon Encoding** using elliptic curve points and enables KZG multi-proof and reveal operations in \( O(n \log n) \) time using Fast Fourier Transform (FFT), based on the FK20 algorithm.

-- is built upon crypto primitive from https://pkg.go.dev/github.com/protolambda/go-kzg

-- accepts arbitrary number of systematic nodes, parity nodes and data size, free of restriction on power of 2
+- Built upon cryptographic primitives from [go-kzg](https://pkg.go.dev/github.com/protolambda/go-kzg), it supports a flexible number of systematic nodes, parity nodes, and arbitrary data sizes without restrictions related to powers of two.